 Manners: We do not receive special use of the trails as racers.
 We are still required to abide by all trail rules.
 Please yield to other trail users and say “Excuse me” and “Thank you.”
 Remember, you are wearing race bibs and are representing The Drift-everything you do, or do not do is a reflection of the entire race.
 The possibility of future events depends on you.
 Also remember your manners while interacting with race volunteers!
 Putting on a race like this is an enormous undertaking and our volunteers are taking time away from their homes and families to help make the event successful.
 Treat all volunteers with respect-they certainly deserve it.
 Tell them “Thank you.”
 Tell them more than once.
 Should you have a concern or a complaint, please reach out to a Race Director.

-7:15 AM Race check-in starts.
+7:15 AM 28-Mile Marathon Race check-in starts.
 All racers must check in race morning by 7:45 am at the Green River Road Parking Lot.

-6:00 PM Post race party with live music at Wind River Brewing Company in Pinedale.
+7:00 PM Post race party at Wind River Brewing Company in Pinedale.

 More questions?
 Check out the FAQ page!